-Graymail is not something new, but I had never heard of it.
 Graymail is about emails that form a gray area between wanted and unwanted messages.
 It's an interesting and handy concept for the reader, and certainly for the sender of emails.

 Graymail is not spam

 The meaning of spam is probably known by everyone.
 Spam is not in a gray area.
 Unsolicited emails that bombard you with vague promises and offers.
 Most email software providers already know how to deal with it quite well, and this scourge seems to be under control.